Write First Draft of a Book: Simple Guide for Beginners

 Write Something Different

-Sometimes, the issue is not your creativity—it's the scene itself.
+Sometimes, the problem is not your creativity but the particular scene you're trying to write.
 If a scene just isn't cooperating, take a break from it for a while and do something else.
-You could,
+For example, you could,

 - Write a scene that occurs later in the story